SAML-Toolkits/python-saml/README.md

  2. When you click:

     2.1 in the first link, we access to ``/?sso`` (index view).
 An ``AuthNRequest`` is sent to the IdP, we authenticate at the IdP and then a Response is sent through the user's client to the SP, specifically the Assertion Consumer Service view: ``/?acs``.
-Notice that a RelayState parameter is set to the url that initiated the process, the index view.
+Notice that a RelayState parameter is set to the URL that initiated the process, the index view.

-    2.2 in the second link we access to ``/?attrs`` (attrs view), we will expetience have the same process described at 2.1 with the diference that as ``RelayState`` is set the attrs url.
+    2.2 in the second link we access to ``/?attrs`` (attrs view), we will experience the same process as described at 2.1 with the difference that as ``RelayState`` is set the attrs URL.

  3. The SAML Response is processed in the ACS ``/?acs``, if the Response is not valid, the process stops here and a message is shown.
 Otherwise we are redirected to the ``RelayState`` view. a) / or b) ``/?attrs``

  4. We are logged in the app and the user attributes are showed.
 At this point, we can test the single log out functionality.

- The single log out funcionality could be tested by 2 ways.
+ The single log out functionality could be tested by 2 ways.

     5.1 SLO Initiated by SP.
 Click on the ``logout`` link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and replies through the client to the SP with a Logout Response (sent to the Single Logout Service endpoint).
 The SLS endpoint ``/?sls`` of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.